 - Finally, the Check for Understanding portion of the lesson summarizes the learning.
 During this portion, students may participate in some type of short-cycle formative assessment that provides immediate feedback, lessening the opportunity for them to repeat learning errors.

-In addition to the four three-part lessons, students will show what they know/can do on two formative assessments; these assessments are to be completed outside of class (virtually) when the student feels he/she is ready.
+In addition to the four three-part lessons, students will show what they know/can do on two formative assessments.

 Since we believe as a district that relationships are a critical component of the learning process, students will also get a chance to participate in whole group LIVE instruction.
-Every Friday, students will have an opportunity to interact with both their teachers and classmates during a review of the week’s lessons.
-These synchronous sessions will last for 45 minutes, and we strongly encourage students to participate.
+During the first 45 minutes of each block, students will have an opportunity to interact with both their teachers and classmates, and students are strongly encouraged to participate.
 The link to join the Google Meet will be located in the header of Google Classroom, and it will go live at the start of each block.

 1st Block: starts at 7:50am